 The two-dimensional case of the above statements for $\kappa=0$ and $-1$ follows from Gauss--Bonnet formula and the case $\kappa=1$ was done by Zalgaller (see the Appendix).

 \parit{Nonincreasing curvature.} In \cite{lohkamp-Ricc}, Lohkamp proves that for all $m\ge3$, one can perturb the metric of $\MM^m[\kappa]$ in any open region in such a way that its Ricci curvature does not increase.
-Moreover, this can be done without changing the topology and with arbitrary small change of the geometry of the space.
+Moreover, this can be done without changing the topology and with an arbitrary small change to the geometry of the space.

-In two-dimensional case, attaching a handle can be done in arbitrary small region with decreasing its curvature.
+In the two-dimensional case, attaching a handle can be done in an arbitrary small region with decreasing its curvature.
 On the other hand, if we fix the topology, for $\kappa=0$ and $-1$, Gauss--Bonnet formula prevents any change of metric in bounded regions with nonincreasing curvature.
-For $\kappa=1$, even if topology is fixed, the metric can be changed (by inserting a bubble) in arbitrary small open subset so that the curvature in the region decreases.
-However, it seems that for proper subsets of hemisphere, there is no continuous deformation of this type.
+For $\kappa=1$, even if topology is fixed, the metric can be changed (by inserting a bubble) in an arbitrary small open subset so that the curvature in the region decreases.
+However, it seems that for proper subsets of a hemisphere, there is no continuous deformation of this type.